CLEAN COAST INDEX (CCI)

 Abstract

-Any solid material, manufactured or processed by humans, abandoned or lost in the marine and coastal environment or that reaches the sea in any way is defined as marine litter.
-Italy, with Legislative Decree No. 190/2010 transposing the Marine Strategy Framework Directive, has been conducting an intensive marine litter monitoring program since 2015, including beach litter.
-Twice a year, in spring and autumn, the coastal Regional Environmental Protection Agencies (ARPA) carry out monitoring of solid waste present in sample areas of 69 reference beaches along the national coastline.
-To assess the cleanliness of the beaches based on the density of litter present in the monitored sample areas, the Clean Coast Index (CCI) was calculated, an indicator developed and applied internationally.
+Any solid material, manufactured or transformed by man, abandoned or lost in the marine and coastal environment, or which reaches the sea in any way, is defined as marine waste.
+Italy, with Legislative Decree no. 190/2010 transposing the Framework Directive on the Strategy for the Marine Environment, has been carrying out an intense monitoring program of marine waste since 2015, including beached waste.
+Twice a year, in spring and autumn, the coastal Regional Environmental Protection Agencies (ARPA) carry out solid waste monitoring in the sample areas of 69 reference beaches along the national coast.
+To evaluate the degree of beach cleanliness based on the density of waste in the monitored sample areas, the Clean Coast Index (CCI), an indicator developed and applied internationally, was calculated.

-In 2023, the CCI was calculated for 69 beaches both in spring and autumn.
-In spring, 80% of the monitored beaches were clean or very clean compared to 12% of dirty or very dirty beaches.
-In autumn, 77% of the beaches were clean or very clean, while 12% were dirty or very dirty.
-The rest of the beaches were fairly clean.
-Compared to the previous year, the percentage of clean or very clean beaches increased in autumn (75% in 2022), while in spring it remained the same.
+In 2024, the CCI was calculated for 66 beaches in spring and 69 in autumn.
+In spring, 80% of the beaches monitored were clean or very clean, compared to 8% dirty or very dirty.
+In autumn, 81% of beaches were clean or very clean, while 9% were dirty or very dirty.
+The rest of the beaches were quite clean.
+Compared to the previous year, the percentage of clean or very clean beaches increased in autumn (77% in 2023), while in spring it remained almost unchanged.
+In both spring and autumn there was a decrease in dirty and very dirty beaches, from 12% to 8% and from 12% to 9%, respectively.

 Description

-The Clean Coast Index (CCI) allows beaches to be classified into 5 categories based on the density of litter present in the monitored beach sections:
+The Clean Coast Index (CCI) allows beaches to be classified into 5 categories based on the density of waste present in the monitored beach stretches:

 • very clean beach;